Editor’s note:

 3) Keep the communications consistent

-The dearth of good feedback is also unfortunately associated with the why-should-I-go-out-of-my-way attitude.
+The dearth of good feedback is also unfortunately associated with the ‘why should I go out of my way’ attitude.
 It doesn’t seem to matter that such an attitude conveys a lack of professionalism.
-Withholding feedback is counter-productive because it stalls progress.
+Withholding feedback is counterproductive because it stalls progress.

 4) Keep the communications flexible

-Circumstances change; goals are re-examined and projects are sometimes shelved.
+Circumstances change; goals are re-examined, and projects are sometimes shelved.
 Communications should thus be flexible.

-Moreover, to ensure safety and security on your facilities, you’d inaugurate a crisis-management team that would be regularly trained.
-This team would consist of skilled communicators/PR professionals, legal personnel, subject matter experts, as well as the security experts who’d be responsible for deploying the systems.
+Moreover, to ensure the safety and security of your facilities, you’ll need to establish a crisis-management team that is regularly trained.
+This team would consist of skilled internal communicators and PR professionals, legal personnel, subject matter experts, and security experts who will be responsible for deploying the systems.
+These points correspond to the final component — the “Crisis-Mode Plan”.

 Conclusion